smallbigcake/CybersecurityStudy/CISSP/domain/8-software-development-security.md

 Development projects were often poorly estimated, controlled, and managed due to computer science being a nascent field at the time, so SEI formalized a set of best practices common across successful projects.
 The initial purpose of the model was to evaluate the capabilities of government contractors to deliver projects on time and on budget, but other development and business processes began to adopt the maturity model mindset.

+The stages of the SW-CMM are as follows:

+Level 1: Initial
+In this phase, you’ll often find hardworking people charging ahead in a disorganized fashion.
+There is usually little or no defined software development process.

+Level 2: Repeatable
+In this phase, basic lifecycle management processes are introduced.
+Reuse of code in an organized fashion begins to enter the picture, and repeatable results are expected from similar projects.
+SEI defines the key process areas for this level as Requirements Management, Software Project Planning, Software Project Tracking and Oversight, Software Subcontract Management, Software Quality Assurance, and Software Configuration Management.

+Level 3: Defined
+In this phase, software developers operate according to a set of formal, documented software development processes.
+All development projects take place within the constraints of the new standardized management model.
+SEI defines the key process areas for this level as Organization Process Focus, Organization Process Definition, Training Program, Integrated Software Management, Software Product Engineering, Intergroup Coordination, and Peer Reviews.

+Level 4: Managed
+In this phase, management of the software process proceeds to the next level.
+Quantitative measures are used to gain a detailed understanding of the development process.
+SEI defines the key process areas for this level as Quantitative Process Management and Software Quality Management.

+Level 5: Optimizing
+In the optimized organization, a process of continuous improvement occurs.
+Sophisticated software development processes are in place that ensure that feedback from one phase reaches to the previous phase to improve future results.
+SEI defines the key process areas for this level as Defect Prevention, Technology Change Management, and Process Change Management.

 #### Capability Maturity Model Integration

+CMM has largely been superseded by a new model called the Capability Maturity Model Integration (CMMI).
+The CMMI uses the same five stages as the CMM but calls level 4 **Quantitatively Managed**, rather than Managed.
+The major difference between CMM and CMMI is that CMM focuses on isolated processes, whereas CMMI focuses on the integration among those processes.

 Recognizing that the CMM was being adapted to new business processes, the SEI designed the Capability Maturity Model Integration (CMMI).
 It was originally designed with specialized applications in development (CMMI-DEV), services (CMMI-SVC), and product and service acquisition (CMMI-ACQ), and the most recent version 2.0 of the framework was released in 2018.